-Research redefines 'recovery' in bipolar disorderNovember 29th, 2012 in Psychology & Psychiatry /
+Research redefines 'recovery' in bipolar disorderNovember 29, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Researchers have developed the first accurate tool for measuring bipolar recovery which takes into account the personal experiences of people living with the disorder.

 The Lancaster University-led research team worked with people with bipolar disorder and clinicians to develop the 36 item bipolar recovery questionnaire (BRQ) to reflect changing attitudes to what counts as 'recovery' in a severe mental illness such as bipolar.